Meet the Fish: Sheefish

 Sheefish are often referred to as the Tarpon of the North.
 Reels should have really good drag systems with lots of stopping power.
 Good line capacity should also be considered as the rivers Sheefish inhabit tend to have long fast runs, which can lead to your backing disappearing quickly.

 Sheefish tend to hold along the bottom, ambushing their prey as they get swept along with the current.
 Fast sink tips in varying lengths are key to getting your fly into the zone.
-Check out lines like Rio's 10' Streamer Tip and Rio's 24' DC Sink Tips.
-Other lines like Rio's Cold Water Outbound in the Type 6 sink are good choices for throwing long lines.
-For Switch and Spey, Skagit Compact and Skagit Switch lines with heavy sink tips are a must.
+Check out lines like Rio's 10' Streamer Tip, Airflo's Streamer Max Short or Rio's Cold Water Outbound in Type 6.
+For Switch and Spey, Skagit Compact lines with heavy sink tips are a must.

 Sheefish are predators and they love bait fish.
 Saltwater bait fish patterns like Mega Clouser Minnows, Bad Sea Habits and Half n' Half Deceivers are all go to patterns.
 Green, chartreuse and blue are good color choices.